wixplosives/stylable.io/docs/references/pseudo-elements.md

 :::

-## Extend stylesheet pseudo-elements
+## Extend a stylesheet's pseudo-element

 When a Stylable stylesheet [root](./root.md) extends another stylesheet, pseudo-elements are automatically exposed on the extending stylesheet and available inline.

 In this example, the class `playButton` is available from the original component file `video-player.css`, and extended and styled in the `super-video-player.css` stylesheet as a custom pseudo-element on the `root` class.

 The `page.css` stylesheet can then extend `super-video-player.css` and on the `.mainPlayer` class, style `playButton` differently.